 Applicants with other qualifications and with relevant work experience may also be considered through ATU Sligo’s Recognised Prior Learning (RPL) process.
 RPL is a process that may allow you to gain admission to a programme or to receive exemptions / credit from some parts of a programme based on demonstrated learning that you may have achieved through another programme of study or through your work and career.
 Further information is available through www.myexperience.ie which our dedicated RPL portal or by contacting our admissions team at firstname.lastname@example.org

 During the last two decades the demand and requirement for competent qualified Project Managers, both in Ireland and Internationally, has continued to grow in all sectors.
 There is an increasing drive by a range of industries and local authorities to develop, use qualified and competent Project Managers in delivering projects efficiently.
 Graduates with MSc in Project Management are highly sought after both in private and public sectors and have a promising and rewarding career ahead of them.

 Opportunities can be explored in a Research Masters field or a PhD.

-Watch Caroline Corrigan, Chartered Civil Engineer, and a graduate of our Master’s in Project Management, speak about her online learning journey at IT Sligo and how our flexible course structure helped Caroline balance family life and working full-time at Meath County Council.
+Watch Caroline Corrigan, Chartered Civil Engineer, and a graduate of our Master’s in Project Management, speak about her online learning journey at ATU Sligo and how our flexible course structure helped Caroline balance family life and working full-time at Meath County Council.

 Did you know?